rtgodwin/rtgodwin.github.io/_docs/waterdeep.md

 - Due to negligence and (rumoured) corruption, Dagult *Neverember* was voted out of his seat as *Open Lord of Waterdeep*.
 In the city of Neverwinter at the time of his ousting, he has not returned to Waterdeep.
 Laeral Silverhand has taken his place.
 - Crime is on the rise.
 Numerous criminial factions in Waterdeep appear more active, going so far as to fight and murder one another in the streets.
-- Factions are prominent in Waterdeep: Zhentarim, Xanathar Guild, Force Grey, Harpers, and others.
+- Factions are prominent in Waterdeep: Zhentarim, Xanathar Guild, Harpers, Lord's Alliance, Emerald Enclave.

 ## Your characters

-- You should all be level 2.
-- Feel free to make changes to your backgrounds / characters if desired.
-- We will be trying to flesh out your personality traits, ideals, bonds, flaws, as well as picking your alignment.
+- Try to flesh out your personality traits, ideals, bonds, and flaws.

 ## Oleander Resources
 Circle of the Moon - ["Wild Shape" beast list](https://docs.google.com/spreadsheets/d/1dTGapgzFstOdRr5EJEV6sAhtNSYi0QsX-Tgr2GRutWI/edit#gid=2001884058)